 Labor productivity is strongly procyclical in terms of its correlation with output in the model and its procyclicality falls substantially as we reduce labor market turnover.
 The correlation of productivity with employment also falls, from around zero in the labor market with high turnover to a negative value in the calibration with low turnover.
 Both observations are qualitatively as well as quantitatively consistent with the evidence.
 The reason for the decline in the procyclicality of productivity, is the increase in the relative volatility of employment, a result that is consistent with the data as well.
+These results are robust to variations in the specification and calibration of the model, as documented in appendix D.

 Three elements in the model are crucial for these results.
 First, the convexity of the employment adjustment costs implies that hiring costs fall from 3% to around 1% of output with the decline in labor market turnover.
 Second, the effort choice provides an intensive margin of adjustment for labor input.
 As frictions fall, it becomes optimal to adjust labor more through employment and less through effort.
 Thus, the volatility of employment increases more than that of output.
-Note that the model also predicts that the volatility of effort falls, but this predictions is not testable without observable measures of effort.
+Note that the model also predicts that the volatility of effort falls, but this predictions is not testable without observable measures of effort.24